 Sometimes the term “Cauldron” denotes a Spirit, or a new alchemical body, interfering with Time.
-According to Li Shao Chun this Spirit can even spare us Alchemy.
+According to Li Shao Chun, this Spirit can even spare us Alchemy.

-Very few researchers take this paragraph to the letter, they almost either take the two sentences as a continuum, or call forth a personality transmutation eventually occurring in alchemists at the end of their fatigues.
-While, in my opinion, the whole excerpt has to be intended literally, that’s to say one action is to sacrifice to furnace to evoke spirits and another is to directly evoke spirits.
+Very few researchers take this paragraph to the letter, they almost either take the two sentences as a continuum or call forth a personality transmutation eventually occurring in alchemists at the end of their fatigues.
+While, in my opinion, the whole excerpt has to be intended literally, that’s to say one action is to sacrifice to the furnace to evoke spirits and another is to directly evoke spirits.
 And another again, not mentioned but implied, is that spirits can come without being evoked at all.
 Problem is that very hardly an alchemist can admit the existence of such fortunate people kissed by success without undergoing exhausting alchemical works.

 What about if, instead, we would hear of persons neither skilled in Alchemy and/nor magic, who attained the special effects alleged to Philosophers Stone achievers?
 And to cap it all above and beyond their humble intentions?
 The “Cauldrons” love the humbles, indeed.

 Chinese Alchemy treatises continuously make reference to immortality and to immortal Masters coming to rescue and control humans.
-In such a way to make us, hopelessly rude western alchemists, to feel at least obliged of keeping notice.
+In such a way to make us, hopelessly rude western alchemists, feel at least obliged of keeping notice.

 The legend of the cauldron spirits soon exceeded alchemical environments to affect even the figure of the supreme ruler.
-Emperor Yu’s mythical deeds is that he cast the “Nine Cauldron”s after succeeding to Shun’s throne.
-Those cauldrons were alleged to have the divine function to teach people to distinguish between faithfulness and treachery, and to keep evils and demons from harming people, so they were treated as national treasures.
+Emperor Yu’s mythical deeds are that he cast the “Nine Cauldrons”s after succeeding to Shun’s throne.
+Those cauldrons were alleged to have the divine function to teach people to distinguish between faithfulness and treachery and to keep evils and demons from harming people, so they were treated as national treasures.
 In later tradition, though these cauldrons were scattered and disappeared, they were identified as the symbol of the supreme imperial power.
 It was believed that whoever wanted to be the emperor should possess the Nine Cauldrons.
 Until an emperor ordered the elimination of all alchemical books.

 - The Mysterious “ Furnace Service” seems more appropriate to define the strange rite involved.